jemmy512/book-notes/linux/linux-cloud.md

 * Kernel cgroup v2 https://docs.kernel.org/admin-guide/cgroup-v2.html
 * In cgroup v2, a task cannot be managed by subsystems from different cgroups.
+* cgroup v2’s CPU controller cannot manage RT processes in non-root cgroups when CONFIG_RT_GROUP_SCHED is enabled, requiring all RT processes to be in the root cgroup to enable it.
 * Domain cgroup:

     1. migrate: Controllers which are not in active use in the v2 hierarchy can be bound to other hierarchies.